<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<img src="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_5398806.jpg" alt="itunes pic" /><br /><p>The Opera Company of Philadelphia will host the local premieres of two exciting new American operas over the next several months: Nico Muhly and Stephen Karam's <em>Dark Sisters</em> and Kevin Puts and Mark Campbell's <em>Silent Night</em>.
+<![CDATA[The Opera Company of Philadelphia will host the local premieres of two exciting new American operas over the next several months: Nico Muhly and Stephen Karam's Dark Sisters and Kevin Puts and Mark Campbell's Silent Night.
 Both operas had their world premiere in November 2011.
-Podcast hosts Michael Bolton and Maren Montalbano talk with two Philadelphia favorites, soprano Jennifer Check (Almera in <em>Dark Sisters</em>) and baritone Troy Cook (Father Palmer in <em>Silent Night</em>) about these operas and their experience working with the amazingly gifted creators of these operas.</p>]]>
+Podcast hosts Michael Bolton and Maren Montalbano talk with two Philadelphia favorites, soprano Jennifer Check (Almera in Dark Sisters) and baritone Troy Cook (Father Palmer in Silent Night) about these operas and their experience working with the amazingly gifted creators of these operas.]]>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2011-11-29T06_36_30-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2011-11-29T06_36_30-08_00</guid>

-<pubDate>Tue, 29 Nov 2011 14:36:30 GMT</pubDate>
+<pubDate>Tue, 29 Nov 2011 14:36:30 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>

-<itunes:image href="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_5398806.jpg"/>
+<itunes:image href="https://assets.podomatic.net/ts/53/51/0a/socialweb88643/1400x1400_5398806.jpg"/>

 <itunes:summary>&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;&#65279;The Opera Company of Philadelphia will host the local premieres of two exciting new American operas over the next several months: Nico Muhly and Stephen Karam's Dark Sisters and Kevin Puts and Mark Campbell's Silent Night.
 Both operas had their world premiere in November 2011.
 Podcast hosts Michael Bolton and Maren Montalbano talk with two Philadelphia favorites, soprano Jennifer Check (Almera in Dark Sisters) and baritone Troy Cook (Father Palmer in Silent Night) about these operas and their experience working with the amazingly gifted creators of these operas.</itunes:summary>